calliope-project/calliope/docs/creating/data_sources.md

             cost_storage_cap.data: 150
     ```

-    1. To limit repetition, we have defined [technology groups][technology-tech_groups-and-node-node_groups-inheritance] for our costs.
+    1. To limit repetition, we have defined [technology groups](groups.md) for our costs.

 !!! info "See also"
     Our [data source loading tutorial][loading-tabular-data] has more examples of loading tabular data into your model.